-Barney is an investment specialist focused on Emerging Market Debt and Absolute Return strategies.
-He works closely with our portfolio managers to articulate their investment process, portfolio positioning and investment performance to clients and consultants around the world.
+Barney leads the credit and equity investment specialists team.
+The team works closely with portfolio managers across our credit and equity platform to articulate their investment process, portfolio positioning and investment performance to clients and consultants around the world.

 Experience and qualifications

-Prior to joining Aviva Investors, Barney worked as an Economic Analyst for the government economic service.
+Prior to joining Aviva Investors in 2014, Barney worked as an Economist for the UK Government Economic Service.

-He holds a Bachelor’s degree in Economics from the University of Sheffield, has passed level 2 of the CFA® Programme and is an IMC holder.
+Barney holds a Bachelor’s degree in Economics from the University of Sheffield.
+He is also a CFA® charterholder.

 You might also be interested in